userdw/RaspberryPi_3_Starter_Kit/05_Ambient_Light_Monitoring/README.md

 ### In this project you will need:
 * Raspberry Pi 3 (1),
-* I/O Expansion Shield (1),
+* Raspberry Pi IO Expansion Shield (1),
 * LED Module (1),
 * LDR Sensor (1).

 ### Assemble the modules following these steps:
-1. Plug the I/O Expansion Shield to the top of Raspberry Pi 3,
+1. Plug the Raspberry Pi IO Expansion Shield to the top of Raspberry Pi 3,
-2. Plug the LED Module to the header on the I/O Expansion Shield labelled **10**,
+2. Plug the LED Module to the header on the Raspberry Pi IO Expansion Shield labelled **10**,
-3. Plug the LDR Sensor to the header on the I/O Expansion Shield labelled **A1**,
+3. Plug the LDR Sensor to the header on the Raspberry Pi IO Expansion Shield labelled **A1**,
 4. Run the [Ambient_Light_Monitoring](/05_Ambient_Light_Monitoring/Ambient_Light_Monitoring) code into Raspberry Pi 3 using Python.

 If there are no mistakes, LED Module will gets brighter when the ambient light gets dimmer.
 On the contrary, LED Module will gets dimmer when the ambient light gets brighter.